epmoyer/DS1054Z_screen_capture/README.md

     - I have not tested on Windows.
 The current code base is running on OSX with Python 3.8 using a Rigol DS1054Z.
 - **TODO:**
     - The original project contained a long list of "TODO"s in `OscScreenGrabLAN.py`.
 I have not reviewed them or assessed my likelihood of taking them on.
-    - Add option to disable all image modifications.
     - Add license file for the annotation font (`Inconsolata-SemiBold.ttf`, from Google fonts).
     - General code cleanup / refactoring.